BeefWithPotato/Public-Health-Forum/README.md

   + Administrator: username: admin, password: admin

 ### Register Page
-+ This page requires a guest visitor to setup a new account by providing the username and password.
++ This page lets a guest visitor setup a new account by providing the username and password.
 Once complete, guest will be registered as a user in this web application and redirect to the Main Page.

 ### Login Page
-+ The page requires a user's/admin's username and password to log in.
++ The page lets a user's/admin's log in.
 Once logging in, he will be redirected to the Main Page.
 Guests can choose to register an account here as well.

 ### Top Bar(App Bar):
 + Top bar locates at the top of every sub pages.

 + On the left side of the bar, there is a menu open button.
 The menu contains three buttons: **MAIN PAGE**, **DASHBOARD** and **TOPICS**.
 Every user/admin/guest can redirect to the Main Page by using MAIN PAGE button or to Post Overview Page by TOPICS button.
 The dashboard button will only redirect users and admin to the Dashboard.
 If a guest clicks the button, he will be redirected to the Login Page.

-+ Besides the menu button, we have a Health Base Link and a search box.
++ Beside the menu button, we have a Health Base Link and a search box.
 The Health Base works the same as the Main Page button.
 For the search box, we plan to implement it in Phase 2 since it needs to call the server.

 + Users' username and the icon are displayed on the right side of the Top Bar.
 Users can click their username to go to their Dashboard Page.
-For guests, the Top Bar will display "Guest" with a default user icon and they will be redirect to the Login Page by clicking.
+For guests, the Top Bar will display "Guest" with a default user icon, and they will be redirect to the Login Page by clicking.

 ### User/Guest Main Page (Homepage)
-+ Once a guest registers successfully or a user logs in successfully or a guest chooses to keep visiting as a guest, the page will be redirected to the main page.
++ Once a guest registers successfully, or a user logs in successfully, or a guest chooses to keep visiting as a guest, the page will be redirected to the main page.

 #### The Main Page